Recent grants include

 A field-based project to discover how and if new housing is being built around sustainable transport.

 Shropshire Rural Bus Project

-Professor John Whitelegg research project on the future of rural bus services in Shropshire.
-Applying European case studies to demonstrate that high quality rural buses (frequency, connectivity and integration) could be achieved in a typical English shire county. £2K
+Professor John Whitelegg’s published a research project on the future of rural bus services in Shropshire in September 2020, available here.
+Applying European case studies he demonstrated that high quality rural buses (frequency, connectivity and integration) could be achieved in a typical English shire county.

 20’s Plenty for Us